elybrand/quantized_neural_networks/README.md

 **NOTE**: Running the quantization script for both MNIST and CIFAR10 networks takes a while because of the number of parameters to cross-validate over.
 For the MNIST data set, we also use half the training set (25000 images) which is far more than is needed to get a competitive quantization, and the layers are fairly wide.
 On my machine, it only takes about 2 seconds to quantize a hidden unit in the first layer and the entire MNIST quantization script took 4 hours to run.
 The CIFAR10 network takes some time because the network is deep-ish, and the code requires OS calls to save the output of previous layers to disk so we don't run out of RAM.
 One round of quantization with a fixed parameter configuration takes about 2 hours for CIFAR10.
 The code could be modified to quantize the kernels/hidden units for a given layer in parallel, but I'm not paid enough as a grad student to optimize this code.

 **NOTE**: As before, remove the `-d` flag if you want to track the model quantization progress in real-time.
 I don't recommend that you do since all of the activity is logged and you can also look at the .csv file to see the performance of the freshly quantized networks.

+**NOTE**: If you don't want to run the entire CIFAR10 quantization script, I've included the quantized versions of the network in `quantized_models/experiment_2020-08-10_15/35/01.024022/`.

 ## Model Plots and Figures